GoogleCloudPlatform/pci-gke-blueprint/cicd/README.md

 `git clone https://github.com/GoogleCloudPlatform/inspec-gcp-pci-profile.git`

-Create the file `attributes.yml` inside the root directory of the profile and specify the parameters that are required in the inspec.yml file.
-Refer to this [Readme](https://github.com/GoogleCloudPlatform/inspec-gcp-pci-profile/blob/master/README.md) for an example setup.
-The parameters are specific to the setup of your project and to the naming of GCS buckets, service accounts, IAM users, etc..

 A container needs to be created which runs the InSpec profile in the pipeline.
 Build a container by running: